ChrstphrHll/npc_gen/students/Brinna Muerlara.md

 year: 1
 guild: Burk
 partyID: 95
+tags:
+- Halfling
+- Barbarian
+- Exploration
+- 1st
+- Burk
 ---
 # Brinna Muerlara
 ---
 ### Description
 - 1st year Halfling Barbarian in Burk
-- straight brunette hair that's pulled to the side and buzzed on the right, Green eyes, and Brown skin
+- straight brunette hair that's pulled to the side and buzzed on the right, Gray eyes, and Brown skin
 - Is Athletic and Reserved, and has Openness as their ideal

 ### Organizations